Difference Generation Processor

 For laptops based on thin and light windows that are unmatched, 11th Gen Intel® vPro® provides a combination of amazing performance and security.
 Showing a smooth and reliable video conference experience with Intel® Wi-Fi 6 (Gig +), mesmerizing the creation capabilities and graphics that are stunning with Intel® Iris® XE graphics, and a number of hardware-based security features and software to meet any business needs.

 The 11th Gen Intel® Core ™ processor provides a performance and responsive balance on the low power platform built on our third generation 10nm process technology.
-This platform combines high-performance CPUs, until single utas performance up to 23% faster, and up to 19% of multi-thread performance faster.
+This platform combines high-performance CPUs, until single utas performance up to 23% faster, and up to 19% faster.
 With the new Intel® Iris® XE graphics, this platform offers graphics performance 2.95 times faster, plus PCI Express * 4.0 and Thunderbolt ™ 4 / USB4.

 The 11th generation Intel Core i3-1115G4 is the lower mid-range processor.
 It is usually used in the mainstream laptop category, as a cheaper choice than faster chips and pricier i5-1135G7 and i7-1165G7 from the same 11th Gen Intel Core G-series lineup.
 As the main difference, the Core i3-1115G4 has two core processors, as opposed to four cores in the 11th Gen I5 and i7 counterparts.
 It’s not a big difference in the daily computing task of routine than the average laptop user.
 However, if your laptop is often a heavier lifting such as video editing or professional-grade picture editing, i5 and i7 will show off their specifications.